Are you prepared for a vegan Easter? It’s almost time – hooray!

 - Cinnamon Bunny Cookies

-All of the above recipes go to external sites that I often cook from – let me know if you try any!
+All of the above recipes go to external sites that I often use – let me know if you try any of the recipes!

 I hope you found this guide useful.
-If you’d like ideas on gifts and treats to buy this Easter, please head over to our post on Easter Gift Ideas.
+Remember – if you’d like ideas on gifts and treats to buy this Easter, please head over to my post on Easter Gift Ideas.

 What will you be doing this Easter?

 **Do remember that some (not all) of these products contain affiliate links, which simply means that we receive a small percentage of any sales with no extra cost to you.
 This helps to keep Learner Vegan running for free!
 We would never, ever recommend a product that hadn’t been fully researched, tried and tested by one of us first.
-Giving valuable recommendations and advice is our primary goal.
 For our full policy click here.